1248/nodecoap/README.md

 The API needs much improvement to be more node-ish, using common idioms, etc.

-The test direction contains an attempt to implement the ETSI plugtest scripts.
+The test directory contains an attempt to implement the ETSI plugtest scripts.
 These show uses of the API.

 Client example